cashubtc/nuts/pol.md

 ### Step 2: Validate OpenTimestamps Attestation

+1. **Reconstruct the Global Digest:** Reconstruct `commitment_data` from `previous_global_digest` and the published, ordered `epoch_keysets` array exactly as specified in Epoch Manifests.
+Compute its SHA256 hash, require it to equal the published `global_digest`, and require each entry to match its corresponding signed keyset manifest.
-1. **Verify or Upgrade Receipt:** The verifier retrieves the `ots_receipt`.
-If the receipt contains a pending tag (`0x00 0x06`) and has remained unconfirmed/pending after a maximum timeout bound (MUST NOT be more than 24 hours from the manifest `timestamp`), the verifier MUST treat it as an **audit failure**, rather than waiting indefinitely.
+2. **Verify or Upgrade Receipt:** Deserialize the `ots_receipt` and require its starting digest to equal the reconstructed Global Digest.
+If the receipt contains a pending attestation tag (`0x83dfe30d2ef90c8e`) and has remained unconfirmed/pending after a maximum timeout bound (MUST NOT be more than 24 hours from the manifest `timestamp`), the verifier MUST treat it as an **audit failure**, rather than waiting indefinitely.
-2. **Upgrade Proof (if pending):** If the receipt is still pending but within the timeout window, the verifier can attempt to fetch the Merkle path by posting the `ots_receipt` to a calendar upgrade endpoint (e.g., `https://alice.btc.calendar.opentimestamps.org/upgrade`).
+3. **Upgrade Proof (if pending):** If the receipt is still pending but within the timeout window, the verifier can attempt to fetch the Merkle path by posting the `ots_receipt` to a calendar upgrade endpoint (e.g., `https://alice.btc.calendar.opentimestamps.org/upgrade`).
 Note, however, that a properly functioning mint carries the upgrade burden and should publish already upgraded, offline-verifiable receipts.
-3. **Scan for Block:** Find block header attestation tag `0x00 0x05` (`A_BLOCKHEADER`).
-4. **Parse Height:** Decode the Bitcoin block height (serialized as a VarInt) immediately following the tag.
+4. **Execute and Verify the Proof:** Using a conforming OpenTimestamps implementation, execute every append, prepend, and hashing operation from the starting digest to a Bitcoin block-header attestation (`0x0588960d73d71901`).
+Decode its block height, obtain that block from an independently validated Bitcoin node, and require the operation result to match the block's committed Merkle root.
+Merely finding an attestation tag and a real block at the claimed height is insufficient.
-5. **Confirm Block Timestamp:** Check via an independent explorer (e.g., `https://mempool.space/api/...`) that the block height exists and has sufficient confirmations.
+5. **Confirm Block Timestamp:** Require the independently validated block to have sufficient confirmations.
 Furthermore, verify that the Bitcoin block's timestamp is within a reasonable tolerance window (e.g., within 4 hours) of the manifest `timestamp`, rather than requiring an exact match.

 ### Step 3: Validate MMR Append-Only Consistency